bakonaanlong/Job-Application-Analysis/README.md

 ## 1. Background and Overview

-This dashboard, titled **"Job Application Analysis"**, was developed by **Bako Naanlong** using **Microsoft Power BI** (© 2025 Joon Kim, Microsoft Corporation, @JoonSketches, Tampa).
-It provides a comprehensive visual analysis of job market trends based on real-world job application data scraped or collected from professional platforms such as LinkedIn.
+This dashboard provides a comprehensive visual analysis of job market trends based on real-world job application data I scraped from a job application site.

 The analysis focuses on **data-centric roles** (e.g., data analysts, data engineers, BI developers) and explores key dimensions including:
 - Geographic job density